Urobotos/Arduino-USB-RGB-LED-Controller/README.md

 <br>

-4️⃣ **After that, You can manually install this APK on your Android phone:** <br>
+#### 5️⃣ Install the APK on your Android phone:
-Move the `app-debug.apk` to your phone (via Google Drive etc.) and open it via `File Manager`, you will be asked to allow the installation of 3rd party apps, confirm that. <br>
+1. Transfer `app-debug.apk` to your Android phone (Google Drive, USB cable, email, etc.)

+2. Open the file using a `File manager` app

+3. Allow installation from unknown sources if prompted

+4. Install the application

-*(permission may vary depending on phone and Android version)*
+*(Permission dialogs and wording may vary depending on Android version and device manufacturer)*

 <br>

 ### Option C): Open project in Android Studio: